Super-additivity in communication of classical information through quantum channels from a quantum parameter estimation perspective: Introduction

 The paper is organized as follows.
 Sec.~\ref{sec:communication} and Sec.~\ref{sec:estimation} contain a review of relevant concepts from quantum communication and estimation theories highlighting the role of entanglement in both fields.
 Sec.~\ref{sec:rdt} discusses known results relating communication and estimation aspects of quantum information processing via concepts of rate-distortion theory.
-Sec.\ref{sec:weak} discusses the weak estimation regime where the connections between the mutual information and the Holevo quantity with Fisher information-like quantities are established and the super-additivity issue is discussed from this perspective.
+Sec.\ref{sec:weak} discusses the weak estimation regime where in \eqref{eq:Mutual_FI_clas} and \eqref{eq:holevofinal} the connections between the mutual information and the Holevo quantity respectively with Fisher information-like quantities are established.
+Sec.\ref{sec:superadditivity} contains discussion of the super-additivity issue from the perspective of this connection.
+In particular for the weak estimation regime in \eqref{eq:gammasimple} we quantify output superadditivity and then, with the help of advanced tools from estimation theory, we discuss the issue of input superadditivity.
+In this section we additionally consider also an opposite regime of strong estimation in which we conjecture \eqref{eq:strongestimationholevo} which imply a lack of output superadditivity and a possible presence of the input one.
 Finally, Sec.\ref{sec:examples} contains examples illustrating the applicability of the weak-estimation approximation and discusses its implications on communication via qubit channels in presence of dephasing and bosonic channel under loss and thermal noise.